ecto/really-old-blog/index.md

 ## Welcome to my website.

 I'm Cam.
 This is where I keep things I make.
+I'm a web developer living in Northern Minnesota.
+You can read more about me [here](about.md).

 <img src="/images/cam.jpg" alt="That's me." />